Joel Embiid ‘managing swelling' in knee, Sixers say

 Joel Embiid will play in a mere four of the Sixers’ first 16 games.

-A Sixers official said Friday night during the Sixers’ game vs. the Nets that Embiid, in addition to sitting against Brooklyn, will also be out Sunday against the Clippers.
+A Sixers official said Friday night during the team's win over the Nets that Embiid, in addition to sitting against Brooklyn, will also be out Sunday against the Clippers.

 Embiid is “managing swelling in his left knee,” according to the official, who said the seven-time All-Star “is receiving treatment and further updates on his status will be provided early next week.”